karthikvengg/java-interview-exercise/README.md

 It is more important that the application works rather than finishing all tasks.

 We do not require you to build a frontend, only endpoints are relevant.

+Please send a link to a repository with your solution or a file archive to tech@heavenHR.com